MURIVESTNairobi Private Office

 Hospitality & Hotel Assets

-Selective hospitality assets in high-demand urban and tourism corridors.
+Selective hospitality mandates in high-demand urban and tourism corridors.
+Underwriting prioritises RevPAR stability, operator covenant strength, and repositioning upside in supply-constrained markets.

 Retail & Mixed-Use Hubs